swagger-atlas/atlas/docs/Contributing.md

 - Indentation Styles: Prefer Spaces (4) over Tab
 - Add your changes in Changelog.md
 - Your commits should not decrease pylint score of any existing file.
+- Prefer f-strings in Python and Template Strings in Javascript